CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"description": "Spike Pit",                                         // Description string displayed in the construction menu "category": "DIG",                                                  // Construction category "required_skills": [ [ "survival", 1 ] ],                           // Skill levels required to undertake construction "time": 30,                                                         // Time in minutes required to complete construction "components": [ [ [ "spear_wood", 4 ], [ "pointy_stick", 4 ] ] ],   // Items used in construction
+"description": "Spike Pit",                                         // Description string displayed in the construction menu "category": "DIG",                                                  // Construction category "required_skills": [ [ "survival", 1 ] ],                           // Skill levels required to undertake construction "time": "30 m",                                                         // Time required to complete construction.
+Integers will be read as minutes or a time string can be used.
+"components": [ [ [ "spear_wood", 4 ], [ "pointy_stick", 4 ] ] ],   // Items used in construction
 "pre_terrain": "t_pit",                                             // Required terrain to build on
 "post_terrain": "t_pit_spiked"                                      // Terrain type after construction is complete